hrlclem/hrlclem/README.md

 <br />

-- 🔭 Every day is a learning day
+- 🔭 Every day is a learning day - [My Portfolio Website](https://www.clementhurel.fr)
 - 🌱 I’m currently learning Javascript, PHP and developping DevOps abilities.
 - 📕 Self-taught through Harvard CS50, The Odin Project Bootcamp and CS50Web
 - 💻 Currently Freelance Digital consultant (Digital Marketing Strategy and E-commerce website development)
-- 🥑 Also volunteering at Mamory web app as Front-End Developer
+- 🥑 Also volunteering at Mamoru web app as Front-End Developer
 - 🌏 Looking to contribute in your React projects
 - 📫 How to reach me: business@clementhurel.fr
 <br /><br />